grad-dl/samsung_Classification/README.md

 Other datasets can be downloaded with the following links:
 - [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats/data)
-..Download both train and test datasets, and unzip under `.pytorch/Cat_Dog_data`.
+..*Download both train and test datasets, and unzip under `.pytorch/Cat_Dog_data`.
 Make sure the folders are named `train` and `test`, respectively.
-..Run the following commands:
+..*Run the following commands:
 ```
 cd ~/.pytorch/Cat_and_Dog_data/train
 mkdir cat dog